EMAS (company)

-EMAS is a global offshore contractor and provider of integrated offshore solutions to the oil and gas (O&G) industry and operating brand for Ezra Holdings.
-The business was founded in 1992 and is headquartered in Singapore.
-It began in Asia Pacific in the maritime industry with a fleet of vessels.
-The company quickly expanded, listing EMAS on the Singapore Exchange in 2003, and adding fabrication facilities in Vietnam.
-Over the next few years, EMAS added its construction and production division, listed EOC Limited on the Oslo Stock Exchange in 2007 and created an energy division, offering onshore drilling, offshore drilling and well services.
-In 2011, EMAS embarked on a highly strategic acquisition of Aker Marine Contractors, a subsea construction and installation technology group.
+EMAS is an offshore contractor and integrated offshore solutions provider catering to the oil and gas (O&G) industry on a global scale.
+It operates as a subsidiary of Ezra Holdings and has gained recognition within the industry.
+Established in 1992, the company is headquartered in Singapore and initially focused its operations in the maritime sector of the Asia Pacific region, primarily managing a fleet of vessels.
+In 2003, the company successfully listed its shares on the Singapore Exchange SGX, enhancing its market presence.
+EMAS also established fabrication facilities in Vietnam.

+In response to the changing demands of the industry, EMAS established a construction and production division.
+In 2007, its subsidiary, EOC Limited, was successfully listed on the Oslo Stock Exchange OSE, specializing in offshore services.
+EMAS later launched an energy division which offered a range of onshore drilling, offshore drilling, and well services.
+EMAS's secured a strategic acquisition of Aker Marine Contractors, a group specializing in subsea construction and installation technologies, in 2011.

 EMAS was promoted to Mainboard on 8 December 2005.